KxSystems/arrowkdb/docs/reference.md

 - `PARQUET_CHUNK_SIZE` - Controls the approximate size of encoded data pages within a column chunk.
 Long, default 1MB.
 - `PARQUET_VERSION` - Select the Parquet format version, either `V1.0` or `V2.0`.  `V2.0` is more fully featured but may be incompatible with older Parquet implementations.
 String, default `V1.0`
-- `DECIMAL128_AS_DOUBLE` - Flag indicating whether to override the default type mapping for the Arrow decimal128 datatype and instead represent it as a double (9h).
-Long, default 0.

 ??? warning "Inferred schemas only support a subset of the Arrow datatypes and is considerably less flexible than creating them with the datatype/field/schema constructors"